andycasey/Korg.py/README.md

 ## Installation

-The following code snippet will install and link Julia 1.9.1 to your current Python environment.
+The following code snippet will install and link Julia 1.9.1 to your current Python environment, and install the latest version of [Korg.jl](https://github.com/ajwheeler/Korg.jl).

 ```
 wget https://raw.githubusercontent.com/abelsiqueira/jill/v0.4.0/jill.sh